 And the list goes on.

 Where does your traffic come from?
 How are your visitors interacting with your site?
 What do they think about the overall usability of your site?
 Can they complete the desired actions in an intuitive way?
-Are they staying on your website long enough or just bounce right off?
+Are they staying on your website long enough or just bouncing right off?
 Web analytics can answer these questions by giving you insights into the performance of your website.
-Your metrics and KPIs tell you how your site is performing, while modern website heatmap tools like scroll heatmaps, click heatmaps can be a great addition to your marketing arsenal and even better when paired with event tracking delivering greater returns on your investment.
+Your metrics and KPIs tell you how your site is performing, while modern website heatmap tools like scroll heatmaps, click heatmaps can be great additions to your marketing arsenal and even better when paired with event tracking, which delivers greater returns on your investment.